Boat Wakes And Bad Tempers

 By law, the boat's capacity (both number of persons and total weight) must be posted on all boats 20 feet and under.
 If the boat doesn't have a capacity plate, the best rule of thumb is to limit the number of passengers to the number of seats onboard.
 Never let passengers sit on the side of the boat.

 One other note: While only mandatory in most states for children, wearing a life jacket at all times is advisable for non-swimmers and passengers in small, tippy boats.

-Bob Adriance is editor of Seaworthy, the damage-avoidance eNewsletter produced by the BoatUS Marine Insurance division.
+Bob Adriance is the former editor of Seaworthy, the damage-avoidance eNewsletter produced by the BoatUS Marine Insurance division.
 Seaworthy is emailed free to Members quarterly.
 For an insurance quote, please call 1-800-283-2883 or apply online at www.BoatUS.com/insurance

 Bystanders on the receiving end of aggressive wakes are being put in real danger

 Watersports boats have now allow for a bigger wake to provide extra lift for jumps

 Slow Down, You Move Too Fast